- Education and Training: farmer to farmer, mentoring, technical assistance, workshop

 - Soil Management: soil quality/health

-The Organic Farming Research Foundation (OFRF) and key partners, including the Southern Sustainable Agriculture Working Group (SSAWG), University of Kentucky, and Tuskegee University, propose training and outreach to farmers and ranchers in the Southern region to increase their knowledge, understanding, decision making skills, and practical application of soil health practices.
+The Organic Farming Research Foundation (OFRF) and key partners, including NCAT's Southeast Regional Office, University of Kentucky, and Tuskegee University, propose training and outreach to farmers and ranchers in the Southern region to increase their knowledge, understanding, decision making skills, and practical application of soil health practices.
 By improving soil health, producers can enhance their productivity and profitability, optimize on-farm resource use efficiency, protect soil and water resources, mitigate climate change effects, and protect the health and safety of those involved in food and farm systems.

-We propose offering a live training course in conjunction with the 2021 Southern Sustainable Agriculture Working Group conference to provide scientifically based practices that build soil health, and address research needs of organic farmers in the Southern U.S. Topics will include: crop rotation, cover crop selection and management, organic amendments, integrated systems of practices, nutrient cycling and management, the roles of soil organisms in nutrient cycling and plant protection, soil friendly approaches to tillage and weed management, water quality and water use efficiency in relation to soil health, and the potential role of crop cultivar genetics in supporting best soil health practices.
+We propose offering an online course to provide scientifically based practices that build soil health, and address research needs of organic farmers in the Southern U.S. Topics will include: crop rotation, cover crop selection and management, organic amendments, integrated systems of practices, nutrient cycling and management, the roles of soil organisms in nutrient cycling and plant protection, soil friendly approaches to tillage and weed management, water quality and water use efficiency in relation to soil health, and the potential role of crop cultivar genetics in supporting best soil health practices.
 Additional topics may be selected based on input from Southern region farmers and service providers regarding the specific soil health challenges and best practices for the region.
-The training course will include ample time for questions and answers, dialogue, and information exchange ot point the way to effective new soil health strategies.
+The training course will include ample time for questions and answers, dialogue, and information exchange to point the way to effective new soil health strategies.

-Participants will be surveyed to assess the value of the information presented, changes in their understanding of soil health practices, and how they intend to use knowledge gained to improve their farming or ranching operations.
+Participants will be surveyed through the Canvas platform to assess the value of the information presented, changes in their understanding of soil health practices, and how they intend to use knowledge gained to improve their farming or ranching operations.

 OFRF will develop a Southern Region Soil Health Guidebook that will serve as the primary text for the short course.
 This guidebook will address the Southern region’s soil health challenges, weed and disease pressures, and producer needs and priorities.